Academic Policies & Regulations

-- Prior to registering for a course, a student must complete a required form available from Enrollment Services.
+- Prior to registering for a course, a student must complete a request to take undergraduate courses at another institution form available from Enrollment Services.
 With the form, the student must supply the course description from the other college’s catalog or webpage.
 The following individuals’ signatures are also required on the form: appropriate dean, chairperson of the equivalent Saint Peter’s department, and the chairperson of the student’s major department.
 Note that these signatures do not constitute waivers for the residency requirement, 18-credit limit requirement, or other credit load limit requirements.

 - After the course is completed, a student must supply Enrollment Services with a transcript indicating a grade of C (2.0) or better.

 - The grade is recorded on the Saint Peter’s transcript for information only and is not computed in the student’s grade point average.